Xubuntu/wiki.xubuntu.org/Xubuntu-23.04-Release-Notes.md

     -   This crash seems to affect the unlock dialog process after unlocking.
 The screensaver daemon is still running and locking/unlocking still works after the crash.
--   Xorg crashes after logging in on some Virtual Machines ([1861609](https://bugs.launchpad.net/ubuntu/+source/xorg-server/+bug/1861609))
+-   Xorg crashes after logging in or switching users on some Virtual Machines ([1861609](https://bugs.launchpad.net/ubuntu/+source/xorg-server/+bug/1861609))
 -   Xfce Pulseaudio Plugin: Multiple notifications displayed if multiple Pulseaudio plugins added to panel